Hyperclaw79/vssticky/README.md

 `Import Sticky Notes` | Import sticky notes from a JSON file.
 `Export Sticky Notes` | Export sticky notes to a JSON file.
 `Create Todo` | Create a TODO list from all the sticky notes.
+`Copy Selection to Existing Note` | Copy the selected text to the active sticky note.

 ## Tips 💡